 Seeking the proceeds of crime

 Search warrants can also be issued under the legislation dealing with the confiscation of proceeds of crime.
 They can, for example, cover documents that can assist in tracking down property that is drug-derived or which belongs to those who are reasonably suspected of drug-related activities.

-Otherwise unlawful conduct by police (such as the supply of prohibited drugs) is legal, provided it is authorised as part of a controlled operation.
+Under NSW and federal legislation, otherwise unlawful conduct by police (such as the supply of prohibited drugs) is made legal, provided it is authorised as part of a controlled operation.

 Police can legally give a ‘reasonable direction’ to a person in a public place who they believe, on reasonable grounds, is supplying, or soliciting supply of, or purchasing prohibited drugs.
 The direction must be ‘reasonable in the circumstances for the purpose of stopping’ the supply or purchase.
 It is an offence to fail to comply with the direction without reasonable excuse.